microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_download_sourceforge.md

 For some special links:
 https://sourceforge.net/settings/mirror_choices?projectname=soxr&filename=soxr-0.1.3-Source.tar.xz&selected=nchc
-The REPO is `soxr`, REF is not exist, and the FILENAME is `soxr-0.1.3-Source.tar.xz`
+The REPO is `soxr`, REF is empty, and the FILENAME is `soxr-0.1.3-Source.tar.xz`

 ### SHA512